How to pace yourself when running: top tips for finding a suitable speed

 How do we define a steady running pace?
 This will be different for each runner but it’s generally described as a pace that you can settle into and hold from the start to the finish of a run.

 A steady pace – or a consistent running pace – is considered to be the best way to achieve a timed goal.
 It is a pace that feels comfortable and can be maintained for many miles of running.
 If you are still unsure, think about a pace that doesn't cause your heart rate to rise too high, allows you to breath fairly evenly and allows you to chat to someone else.

 To work out your current steady running pace, set out for a run route that you know you can maintain without feeling too taxed.
-Then look for "pace" on your sports watch.
-The majority of sports watches will show the pace per mile, or kilometer, as well as overall average pace for the run.
+Then look for 'pace' on your sports watch.
+The majority of the best GPS watches will show the pace per mile, or kilometer, as well as overall average pace for the run.

 What about race pace?